busserull/tiles/README.md

 * Left - Decrease width by one tile.
 * Right - Increase width by one tile.

-### Description
-The game lets the player choose between Singleplayer, Multiplayer host, or Multiplayer client - as well as choosing a name.

-Both modes, single- and multiplayer are almost done, though some features remain unimplemented.
-There is also a little bit of polish to be done.

 ### Coming features
 * File statistics
 * Store last used name and IP/port